Averages for Melbourne in June

 Water temperatures are also getting much colder during this time of year.
 On average, the sea surface temperatures hover around 14°C (57°F).
 These low temperatures keep most people out of the water, until there is a bit of a warm up during the summer months, however you're sure to see some hardy surfers braving the waves.

-Whether you are in Melbourne for a short visit or a long one, you will feel right at home at the Wyndham Hotel Melbourne.
-Guests can choose from studio guest rooms or rooms featuring one and two bedrooms along with a private balcony.
-If the sun is out, head up to the roof to check out the sundeck.
-However, if the weather is chilly, there is also a snug library complete with a fireplace to help warm you up.
+Whether you're in Melbourne for a short or long stay, you'll feel right at home at the Wyndham Hotel Melbourne.
+Guests can choose from studio guest rooms or rooms featuring one and two bedrooms with a private balcony.
+If the sun's out, head up to the roof to check out the sundeck.
+However, if the weather is chilly, there is also a snug library complete with a fireplace to warm you up.

 Longrain is a unique concept that blends the best in local produce with Southeast Asian influences.
-With a menu made up of dishes that are meant to be shared, this is a great spot for the family or a large group of friends.
-Don't forget to look over the cocktail and wine menu as all offerings were selected to go hand-in-hand with the food choices.
+With a menu made up of dishes that are designed for sharing, this is a great spot for the family or a large group of friends.
+The menu is accompanied by a list of wines and cocktails which are well-paired to the food on offer.

 For an exquisite Middle Eastern treat, book a table at Maha.
 One of the many Middle Eastern restaurants in the city, this stands out among its competitors and provides a contemporary spin on some of the region's most beloved dishes.
 There's also a range of available options which cater to vegan and vegetarian diners.